mrec/blog/content/blog/2025/hashmap_entry/index.md

 I was a bit surprised that I needed an explicit `'a` lifetime annotation here; I couldn't see any way a `&mut Vec<String>` return value could possibly be aliasing a `&str` parameter, so where's the ambiguity?
 But Rust's lifetime elision rules don't look at types.
 If there are two reference parameters and neither of them is `self`, you have to annotate manually.
 This isn't a criticism!
 Rust faces ongoing struggles with compilation times, a Sufficiently Smart Borrowck is not necessarily a Sufficiently Fast or Stable Borrowck, and adding the lifetime isn't too onerous.
 {% end %}

 This returns a possibly-new `&mut V` to which you can add a name.
 But `entry`'s key parameter has to be a `String`, rather than the `&str` you're holding as you parse input, and  `to_owned()` is allocating memory on the heap even in the case where the entry already exists and the new key isn't needed.
 This is jarring given Rust's efficiency claims, especially so early on.
-In the context of this exercise the overhead is irrelevant since we're being driven by interactive user input, but in a hot loop we'd want to avoid heap allocation if at all possible.
+In the context of this exercise the overhead is irrelevant since we're being driven by interactive user input, but in a hot loop we'd want to avoid heap allocation if we can.
+Does this post represent an absurd level of detail for a niche issue?
+Possibly.
+Is that going to be a running theme for this blog?
+Almost certainly.

 [![An XKCD cartoon modified to poke fun at premature optimization](xkcd386_duty_calls_modified.webp "“Oh no, the official XKCD script font TTF is broken!
 Better raise a bug.”&#013;“Wait, weren't you working through the Rust Book?”&#013;“WHAT DOES IT LOOK LIKE I'M DOING?”")](https://xkcd.com/386)

 ## First attempts

-So... *is*  it at all possible?
-After all, we didn't have this problem with `get`.
+We didn't have this problem with `get`.
 Why could we pass a `&str` to that but not to `entry`?

 We could pass a reference because there's no chance that a `get` call will add a new entry.
 A `HashMap` owns its keys, so it needs owned key values when doing that.